modxorg/Docs/en/extending-modx/xpdo/class-reference/xpdo/xpdo.query.md

 ### Fetch Style

 From <http://php.net/manual/en/pdostatement.fetch.php>, these are the available constants that affect how your results are returned:

-- PDO::FETCH\_ASSOC: returns an array indexed by column name as returned in your result set
+- `PDO::FETCH_ASSOC`: returns an array indexed by column name as returned in your result set
-- PDO::FETCH\_BOTH (default): returns an array indexed by both column name and 0-indexed column number as returned in your result set
+- `PDO::FETCH_BOTH` (default): returns an array indexed by both column name and 0-indexed column number as returned in your result set
-- PDO::FETCH\_BOUND: returns TRUE and assigns the values of the columns in your result set to the PHP variables to which they were bound with the PDOStatement::bindColumn() method
+- `PDO::FETCH_BOUND`: returns TRUE and assigns the values of the columns in your result set to the PHP variables to which they were bound with the PDOStatement::bindColumn() method
-- PDO::FETCH\_CLASS: returns a new instance of the requested class, mapping the columns of the result set to named properties in the class.
-If fetch\_style includes PDO::FETCH\_CLASSTYPE (e.g. PDO::FETCH\_CLASS | PDO::FETCH\_CLASSTYPE) then the name of the class is determined from a value of the first column.
+- `PDO::FETCH_CLASS`: returns a new instance of the requested class, mapping the columns of the result set to named properties in the class.
+If fetch\_style includes `PDO::FETCH_CLASSTYPE` (e.g. `PDO::FETCH_CLASS | PDO::FETCH_CLASSTYPE`) then the name of the class is determined from a value of the first column.
-- PDO::FETCH\_INTO: updates an existing instance of the requested class, mapping the columns of the result set to named properties in the class
+- `PDO::FETCH_INTO`: updates an existing instance of the requested class, mapping the columns of the result set to named properties in the class
-- PDO::FETCH\_LAZY: combines PDO::FETCH\_BOTH and PDO::FETCH\_OBJ, creating the object variable names as they are accessed
+- `PDO::FETCH_LAZY`: combines `PDO::FETCH_BOTH` and `PDO::FETCH_OBJ`, creating the object variable names as they are accessed
-- PDO::FETCH\_NUM: returns an array indexed by column number as returned in your result set, starting at column 0
+- `PDO::FETCH_NUM`: returns an array indexed by column number as returned in your result set, starting at column 0
-- PDO::FETCH\_OBJ: returns an anonymous object with property names that correspond to the column names returned in your result set
+- `PDO::FETCH_OBJ`: returns an anonymous object with property names that correspond to the column names returned in your result set

 ### Prepared Statements

 See

 - <http://php.net/manual/en/pdo.prepare.php>
 - <http://php.net/manual/en/pdostatement.execute.php>